Greyfix

 Whitelisting

 Should you need some sort of whitelisting for some servers you will find this feature already built into Postfix.
 Therefore refer to its extensive documentation.
-As a quick example to get you started create a file called /etc/postfix/whitelist_ip, each line consisting of the IP addresse or prefix you need whitelisted followed by the word OK (see the manual for access(5) for more on the format of this file):
+As a quick example to get you started create a file called /etc/postfix/whitelist_ip, each line consisting of the IP address or prefix you need whitelisted followed by the word OK (see the manual for access(5) for more on the format of this file):

 # /etc/postfix/whitelist_ip